Metric properties of partial and robust Gromov-Wasserstein distances: Acknowledgements

 \section{Acknowledgements}

 This work was initiated during the AMS Mathematical Research Communities (MRC) Workshop on \textit{Mathematics of Adversarial, Interpretable, and Explainable AI}, in June 2024.
-We would like to thank the AMS and especially the staff who helped organize and run the workshop and provided a very fruitful working environment.
+We would like to thank the AMS, and especially the staff who helped organize and run the workshop, for providing a very fruitful working environment.
 The AMS MRC program was funded by NSF grant DMS 1916439.
 In addition, Needham was partially supported by NSF grants DMS 2107808 and 2324962.
+Li was partially supported by NSF grant DMS 2410140.